Lily Collins And Noah Centineo Deny Dating Rumors After Appearing Together At Oscar Party

-Lily Collins and Noah Centineo kickstarted dating rumors when they were photographed together at the Vanity Fair Oscars Party.
+Lily Collins and Noah Centineo kickstarted dating rumors when they were photographed together at the Vanity Fair Oscars party.
 But the fervent gossip has been put to rest as the verdict is that the two are just friends, according to People.

-Though neither of the stars attended the 91st Academy Awards, they posed, took pictures and partied at one of the biggest Oscar parties in Hollywood.
+Though neither of the stars attended the 91st Academy Awards, they posed, took pictures, and partied at one of the biggest Oscar parties in Hollywood.

-Speculation began online when photos surfaced of the two actors at the event and eye-witnesses spotting them leaving the after-party together.
+Speculation began online when photos surfaced of the two actors at the event and eyewitnesses spotted them leaving the after-party together.
 People said they have confirmation that the two are not a couple, via sources that said while the two share a manager, they are only friends.

 Flirty comments between the pair on social media did not help matters.
 Centineo initially posted shirtless photos of himself posing for a Calvin Klein campaign on Instagram.